aridoza/foundational-java/java-basics/debugging-lesson/README.md

 > Check: Who can explain what's going on here?

-The two errors we just saw, NullPointerException and ArrayIndexOutOfBoundsException are very common, so they are something you will probably see come up in your stack traces.
+The two errors we just saw, `NullPointerException` and `ArrayIndexOutOfBoundsException`, are common, so they're something you'll probably see in your stack traces.

-> Check: How could we avoid the ArrayIndexOutOfBoundsException?
+> Check: How could we avoid the `ArrayIndexOutOfBoundsException`?

 ## Introduction: Breakpoints (10 mins)

-The second topic we are going to cover today is the Breakpoint.
+The second topic we'll be covering today is the breakpoint.
 In general terms, a breakpoint is a position in the code you want to halt execution at.

 > Check: Why would we want to do this?

-Adding a breakpoint allows us to do a few very basic things:
+Adding a breakpoint allows you to:
-- Trace execution of the code, step by step
+- Trace execution of the code, step by step.
-- Inspect the value of all variables in scope
+- Inspect the value of all variables in scope.

 That second point can make debugging your code much faster.
-Instead of adding a lot of print statements to monitor your variables, you can just stop your code in place!
+Instead of adding a lot of print statements to monitor your variables, you can just stop your code in place.

 > Check: Why are breakpoints cleaner for debugging than print statements?

 ## Demo: Breakpoints (10 mins)

 Let's continue with the array example from the previous demo.
-Enabling breakpoints in IntelliJ is very simple.
+Enabling breakpoints in IntelliJ is simple.
 Go ahead and click the margin next to line 13 where we access index 0 in the array.

 Next, you need to run the program in debugging mode.
-Instead of pressing the Run icon like normal, you need to press the Debug button.
+Instead of pressing the "Run" icon like normal, you need to press the "Debug" button.

 The program should run, but a new window will pop up on the bottom, and you should see your code change slightly.

 The console now shows us the values of the variables, as well as any errors that might show up.
-Also, in the actual code it shows us what the values of the variables are!
+Also, in the actual code, it shows us what the values of the variables are.

-Let's add one more breakpoint in main where we call the printSomethingArray method.
+Let's add one more breakpoint in `main` where we call the `printSomethingArray` method.
 If we initialize the array with a few values and re-run the program, you should see these values change, and the error should go away.

 > Check: How can you use breakpoints and a stack trace together?

 ## Independent Practice: Bug Fixing (10 mins)

-You have been provided the starter code for [a simple calculator](starter-code).
-Given that the user enters two numbers, a result is shown depending on what choice the user made from the main menu.
+You've been provided the starter code for [a simple calculator](starter-code).
+Given the user enters two numbers, a result is shown depending on what choice the user made from the main menu.

-However, it is broken in certain cases.
+However, it's broken in certain cases.
 Sometimes it behaves unexpectedly or throws errors.

 ## Conclusion (5 mins)

 Learning to debug well is a crucial skill, and what we covered today is a great way to start.
-What we learned today can apply to almost any programming language you might learn in the future.
+You can apply it to almost any programming language you might learn in the future.